opnsense/docs/source/manual/unbound.rst

 Blocklist Domains                     List of domains to explicitly block.
 Regular expressions are not supported.
                                       Passed domains explicitly blocked using the :doc:`/manual/reporting_unbound_dns` page will show up in this list.
+Wildcard Domains                      List of wildcard domains to blocklist.
+All subdomains of the given domain will
+                                      be blocked.
+Blocking first-level domains (e.g. 'com') is not supported.
 Destination Address                   Specify an IP address to return when DNS records are blocked.
 Can be used to
                                       redirect such domains to a separate webserver informing the user that the content has been blocked.
 The default is 0.0.0.0.
 Any value in this field